MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to run scripts that classify (and optionally, protect) documents by using PowerShell commands.

-- You want to view protected documents when a native application to display the file is not installed.
+- You want to view protected documents when a native application to display the file is not installed or cannot open these documents.

 - You want to just protect files by using File Explorer or by using Powershell commands.

-- You want to remove encryption (unprotect) files and containers in bulk for data recovery purposes.
+- You want to remove encryption (unprotect) from files and containers in bulk for data recovery purposes.

 - You run Office 2010 and want to protect documents and email messages by using the Azure Rights Management service.

-When the Azure Information Protection client is installed, it adds an Information Protection bar to your Office applications (Word, Excel, PowerPoint, Outlook) that displays the classification labels for your organization, in addition to a new **Protection** group on the **Home** tab (Word, Excel, PowerPoint), that has a button named **Protect**:
+Example showing the Azure Information Protection client add-on in an Office applications, displaying the classification labels for your organization, and the new **Protect** button on the ribbon:

 ![Azure Information Protection bar with default policy](../media/info-protect-bar-default.png)